circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 ## Using the CircleCI CLI to Split Tests

 CircleCI supports automatic test allocation across your containers.
-The allocation is file-based.
+The allocation is filename or classname based, depending on the requirements of the test-runner you are using.
 It requires the CircleCI CLI, which is automatically injected into your build at run-time.

 To install the CLI locally, see the [Using the CircleCI Local CLI]({{ site.baseurl }}/2.0/local-cli/) document.

-### Globbing Test Files
+### Splitting Test Files
 {:.no_toc}

+The CLI supports splitting tests across machines when running parallel jobs.
+This is achieved by passing a list of either files or classnames, whichever your test-runner requires at the command line, to the `circleci tests split` command.

+#### Globbing Test Files
+{:.no_toc}

-The CLI supports globbing test files using the following patterns:
+To assist in defining your test suite, the CLI supports globbing test files using the following patterns:

 - `*` matches any sequence of characters (excluding path separators)
 - `**` matches any sequence of characters (including path separators)